MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SharePointOnlineList.md

    [ ![A screen showing a sample of SharePoint Online list default view.](./media/sharepoint-online-list/sharepointonlinelistsettings.png) ](./media/sharepoint-online-list/sharepointonlinelistsettings.png#lightbox)

 >[!Note]
-> If you set Calendar view or Board view as default view in SharePont site, SharePoint will only return the columns in the current view.
-Under this scenario, Power BI won't be able to retrieve all the columns of the list even though you choose All option.
+> If you set the default view in your SharePoint site to **Calendar** view or **Board** view, SharePoint only returns the columns shown in the selected view.
+In this scenario, Power BI will not retrieve all the columns in the list, even though you choose **All** option.
 This is by design.

 ## Troubleshooting